lawrenceagles/nodejs-in-action/chapter06-server-side-frameworks/README.md

 ## 03-hello-kraken
 The result of the Kraken generator on top of the project structure.
 Illustrates the strict structure required by the Kraken HTTP server framework.

+## 04-hello-hapi
+Introduces *Hapi* HTTP server framework creating the simplest of HTTP server framework.

+## 05-hapi-plugins
+Illustrates how to use *Hapi* plugins.